 Moved by the inmate’s good intentions, Tricia immediately set out on a mission to fulfil this unusual request.
 The problem, however, was that the inmate had only left behind her first name, her mother’s contact details, and a code with a series of numbers.

-Fiona Chau, who is the Section Head of the bank’s call centre in Technology & Operations, was left slightly bamboozled.
+Fiona Chau, who is the Section Head of the bank’s call centre in the Technology & Operations team, was left slightly bamboozled.

 “The call centre only handles general customer enquiries.
-I don’t think we’ve ever received a call from our own colleagues, [moreover] one containing such a highly unusual request.”
+I don’t think we’ve ever received a call from our own colleagues, especially one containing such a highly unusual request.”